 Welcome to the English Department

-Across Key Stage Three, our schemes of work have been planned to deliver the National Curriculum in a way that is stimulating and thought provoking.
-Students are offered every opportunity to demonstrate creativity and originality whether that be in reading, writing or through spoken language.
-Every year, students study a range of poetry, a novel, a play and 20th/21st Century writing that incorporate many relevant social, cultural and philosophical topics.
+Across Key Stage Three, our schemes of work have been sequenced to deliver the National Curriculum in a way that is stimulating and thought provoking.
+Students are offered every opportunity to demonstrate a personal response whether that be in reading, writing or through spoken language.
+Every year, students study a range of poetry, a novel, a play and 20th/21st Century writing that incorporate many relevant social, cultural and philosophical themes and topics.
 We strive to ensure our students acquire the necessary skills and harness a love for English that they can build upon in later years.

 At Key Stage Four, we examine with AQA.
 Students will acquire two GCSEs by the end of their studies: English Language and English Literature.
 Currently, students study the following texts for Literature: Macbeth, An Inspector Calls, A Christmas Carol, Unseen Poetry and a variety of poems from the AQA Power and Conflict poetry cluster.

-Through clubs such as Creative Writing Club, Debate Club, Carnegie Reading and the student-led School Newspaper, the English team passionately contributes to the wider curriculum at SNHS.
+Through clubs such as Creative Writing Club, Debate Club, Carnegie Reading and the student-led School Newspaper ‘Nook Book’, the English team passionately contributes to the wider curriculum at SNHS.
 Whether students are interested in creative writing, journalism or voicing their opinion, there are exciting opportunities for all.

 Director of English